Integralist/integralist.co.uk/content/posts/computers-101.md

 Your computer has many programs.
 One such example would be the 'terminal emulator' program.

+> [!NOTE]
-> Note: see next section for explanation of what a "terminal" is.
+> see next section for explanation of what a "terminal" is.

 Depending on the programming language used to create the program, either the program is _compiled_ down into binary so it can be understood by the computer,